Unit 3 - Practice Quiz

 33 When computing the Silhouette Score for an entire dataset, one typically takes:

-A. The minimum score of any point
+B. The maximum score of any point

-C. The maximum score of any point
+C. The minimum score of any point

-D. The median of the scores
+D. The average of the scores for all samples

 34 The Rand Index (RI) is the percentage of: